liftoff/HumanInput/README.rst

 .. note:: There's a demo for speech recognition in the demo directory named, 'dictate'.

-What's the difference between 'speech' and 'speech:rt'?
+What's the difference between ``speech`` and ``speech:rt``?
 The 'speech:rt' form is fired more often and isn't as accurate.
 It's basically, "our best immediate guess as to what you said" whereas 'speech' is for the final, "after careful analysis this is what the computer thinks you said."

 Language Selection
 ^^^^^^^^^^^^^^^^^^